hlovatt/statmach/README.md

      Again only practical up to a few 100.
   3. List the transitions from one state to the next in response to an event and at the same time give the new output.

-The above requirements are often represented as a state diagram, which is great to document code.
+The above requirements are often represented as a state diagram, which is great to document code (see example diagrams below).

 ### Terminology Used in this Module